-While I was producing Dance Now, someone suggested I try writing a piece for it, so I gave it a go.
+While producing Dance Now, someone suggested I try writing a review for it.
+Why not?
 That’s how the writing started.
 A couple of years after leaving Dance Books I got a call from Guardian dance critic Judith Mackrell asking if I’d consider some reviewing for the paper.
-Did I say no?
-No, I did not.
+Guess what I said.

-Since then, I’ve been writing freelance for the Guardian and other publications.
-The biggest single project was the Guardian’s Step by Step Guides (2008–2011) – a series of user-friendly profiles of companies and choreographers that I wanted to be as engaging and entertaining as they were informative.
-More recently, I’ve also led writing workshops, taught university classes, been a judge for The Place Prize (London), the PECDA choreography award (India), Premio Equilibrio (Rome), and given a couple of conference papers.
+Since then, I’ve been writing freelance for the Guardian and many other publications.
+The biggest single project was the Guardian’s Step by Step Guides (2008–2011) – a series of 59 user-friendly profiles of companies and choreographers that I wanted to be as engaging and entertaining as they were informative.
+I also conceived and scripted an animation series called Planet Dance: a visitor’s guide to contemporary dance, which as been subtitled into more than 10 languages!

 One day I was doing some research and came across an article that turned out to be by – me!
-Time to catalogue my stuff, I thought, and it looked like the best way to do that was online.
-So I set out to build what you see now: sanjoyroy.net.
+Time to catalogue my stuff, I thought, and I built what you see now: sanjoyroy.net.

 In Spring 2018, I became the founder editor of Springback Magazine, a new publication model for dance writing across Europe, conceived by John Ashford of Aerowaves Europe.
 I have long enjoyed mentoring writers on the Resolution Review programme (The Place, London) and at Springback Academy (Aerowaves Europe).
 Springback Magazine takes that mentoring a quantum step up by combining it with professional publication and editorial guidance, thereby both covering new dance across Europe and nurturing new writers across the continent.